All Episodes

 Unbelievable.

-Uh there's a lot I don't like about it, including there's no consideration of all the debt we're going to accumulate.
+All right, when we come back, the horrific budget-busting deal that is making its way through Congress, there's a lot I don't like about it, including there's no consideration of all the debt we're going to accumulate.

-We'll get to that next with Dave Bratt and other freedom caucus members straight ahead.
+We'll get to that next with Dave Bratt and other Freedom Caucus members straight ahead.

-I'm reminded of um my own grandson.
+I'm reminded of my own grandson.

-He's um Irish, English, whatever, whatever, and Italian American he's is the mix.
+He's Irish, English, whatever, whatever, and Italian-American.

-And um this was such a proud day for me because when my grandson blew out the candles on his cake, they said, Did you make a wish?
+And this was such a proud day for me because when my grandson blew out the candles on his cake, they said, Did you make a wish?

 And he said, Yes, I made a wish.